 Figure 6 Key Historical Reference Period for SFM projects

-The Mean Fire Return Interval for each vegetation fuel type v for the project area and for the relevant calculation period, FRIv, is calculated as detailed below.
+The Expected Fire Return Interval for each vegetation fuel type v for the project area and for the relevant calculation period, FRIv, is estimated as detailed in Equation (1) below.

-When calculating FRI for the purpose of determining the relevant historical reference period, FSAPA,BP,y,s and APA,v should be summed across all eligible veg types within the project area:
+When determining a project-level Fire Return Interval for the purpose of defining the Historical Reference Period, burned area (FSA) and total area (A) shall first be aggregated across all eligible vegetation fuel types within the Project Area, and the resulting aggregated mean annual fraction burned shall be used in Equation (1).